New Sankeerthana Book

 Sri Venkateswara Annamacharya Society of America's Sankeerthana Kalyanothsavam was

-conducted in a fittingly grand manner on 13 May at The lakshmi Narayan Mandir – with steps (Ghattams)
+conducted in a fittingly grand manner on 9 May at Sanathan Dharma Mandir– starting with the Gurudeva Prarthana

 Snathakam, Rakhsa Bandhanam, Kanya Daanam, Jeelakara Bellam, Mangala Suthra